 Groups are given half an hour for their packed lunches.
 We have a large class sized picnic area and an indoor room for storing bags or eating lunch if the weather is poor.

-Admission prices for 3 hours mine tour (including Park Level Mine).
+Admission prices for three hours mine tour (including Park Level Mine)

-- 1 free adult with every 14 children
+- one free adult with every 14 children

 School party sizes

-The school staff to child ratio is 1:14, plus 1 Killhope Information Assistant.
+The school staff to child ratio is one to 14, plus one Killhope Information Assistant

 Maximum party size: 100